-In fact, in research done by Aimia, 50% of millennials surveyed said that they would share personal details in order to join a rewards or loyalty program.
-Another survey showed that 55% off millennials would prefer access to a personalized experiences and services that larger companies don’t have the bandwidth to provide.
+In fact, in research done by Oracle, 58% of millennials are more willing to share personal data in exchange for personalized experiences.
+Another survey showed that 64% off millennials would prefer access to a personalized experiences and services.

 2. Test, Track, Repeat!

 The importance of testing the effectiveness of your marketing has always been important – if it doesn’t work, why continue to do it?
 The same is true when testing your direct marketing with millennials.
 We are well aware that all consumers aren’t created equal and likewise, all millennials aren’t created equal – the dates that compose the millennial generation extend from the 1970s to the mid-1990s – over 20 years.
 It makes sense, then, that millennials on the older end of the generation might have different values, likes, dislikes and priorities than a younger millennial.
 This is where testing makes a big difference.

 By testing everything – from the size of your direct mail piece to the call-to-action – you can learn a lot in terms of response rates and, if tracked correctly, increase your ROI.
 Testing and tracking your direct mail effectiveness is an ongoing activity.
 You should always have some method of being able to evaluate the effectiveness of a direct mail campaign and adapt the strategy for future campaigns.